-To configure the license in ASE, request for a license file for the PingIntelligence from APIs sales team.
+To configure the license in ASE, request for a license file from the PingIntelligence for APIs sales team.
 The name of the license file must be PingIntelligence.lic.
 Copy the license file to the /opt/pingidentity/ase/config directory and start ASE.